Benjamin-tec/API-Automation-Assignment/README.md

     - Download the `ReqRes.postman_environment` file containing the necessary environment variables.

 2. **Open Postman**
-    - Launch the Postman application on your computer.
+    - Launch the Postman application on your computer or Postman on the web, access the Postman API Platform through your web browser.
+Create a free account, and you're in.

 3. **Import the Collection**
     - Click on the **Import** button in the top-left corner of Postman.